Here at We ‘73 The American Unity Project, we refuse to sit still.

 But we don’t have to sit there and watch it get worse.

-Because the fact is, these things don’t just happen in a vacuum.
-While it’s true that we can’t force people to change, we can change the circumstances around them.
+Because the fact is, these things don’t happen in a vacuum.
+While we can’t force people to change, we can change the circumstances around them.

 Society likes to divide people into categories.

-It makes it “us vs. them,” a fight where no one can win.
+It makes it “us vs. them,” a fight no one can win.

-People on all sides are presented as extremists, the worst examples of people in their political or social spectrum used to represent everyone else.
+People on all sides are presented as extremists, the worst examples in a political or social spectrum used to represent everyone else.